mozillascience/study-group-orientation/README.md

 # Welcome to Mozilla Science Lab's Study Group Orientation!
 Hello!
 Thanks for droppng by.
-This is a gitbook for Mozilla Science Lab's Study Group Lead Orientation; it includes lessons and assignments to help you start your own Study Group. ** A Study Group is an informal meet-up for scientists and researchers who want to know more about code and open research practice.**
+This is an online handbook for Mozilla Science Lab's Study Group Lead Orientation; it includes lessons and assignments to help you start your own Study Group. ** A Study Group is an informal meet-up for scientists and researchers who want to know more about code and open research practice.**

 ## How to Use this Training and What to Expect